trungleduc/jupyterpack/README.md

 ### Streamlit application

-Streamlit applications follow a similar structure to Dash apps.
-Write your code as a standard Streamlit application and do **not** start the server manually — `jupyterpack` will handle execution and serving automatically.
+There is no special requirement for Streamlit applications, just write your code as a standard Streamlit application and do **not** start the server manually — `jupyterpack` will handle execution and serving automatically.

 Opening the `.spk` file will launch the Streamlit app in a new JupyterLab tab.

 ### Shiny application

-Shiny applications also follow a structure similar to Dash apps.
 `jupyterpack` supports both **Shiny Express** and **Shiny Core** applications.

 - **Shiny Express**: no special requirements.
 - **Shiny Core**: the application instance must be assigned to a variable named `app`.

 In both cases, the server is managed by `jupyterpack`, and opening the `.spk` file will launch the app in JupyterLab.

+### Panel application

+There is no special requirement for Panel applications, just write your code as a standard Panel application and call `.servable()` on the layout you want to serve.

+### Textual application

+You must define your Textual application as a variable named `app` and do not call `app.run()` yourself — `jupyterpack` is responsible for starting and managing the server lifecycle.

 ## License